 I am a forest ecologist at the Institute for Alpine Environment at Eurac Research in Bolzano/Bozen, Italy.

-See the REINFORCE project webpage to know more about my current research.
+See the Projects section to know more about my current research.

 Ph.D. in Forest Ecology, 2015